 This is a review of my first 6 months narrow boating and why it’s a similar experience to hiking and wild-camping.
 And why it gives me the same sense of freedom and adventure.

 These are my thoughts on how to plan a successful long-distance walk (or thru-hike).
-Most have been learned from my experience of walking the length […]
+All learned from 40 years of hiking, including walking the length […]

 January so far has been pretty damp and grey, so when we spotted a break in the weather we couldn’t resist.
 Sunny, blue skies and […]